2025 college football bowl game odds, CFP picks, predictions from proven model

 SportsLine's computer model has revealed its college football bowl picks and CFP first-round predictions after 10,000 simulations of each game

 A season which began in late August is reaching its conclusion, with that being the 2025-26 college football bowl schedule.
 There are 46 FBS bowl games, so there are no shortage of opportunities to make college football bowl bets.
-The LA Bowl kicks things off on Saturday with Washington vs. Boise State (+10), with the first round of the College Football Playoff starting on Dec.
+The LA Bowl kicked things off on Saturday, with Washington defeating Boise State, 38-10, and then the first round of the College Football Playoff begins on Friday, Dec.
 19. The opener is a matchup of Blue Bloods as Alabama is a 1.5-point road favorite over Oklahoma per the latest college football bowl odds.

 That's one of a handful of games with a college football spread of 3 points or fewer.
-Others include Missouri State vs. Arkansas State (-1.5), Washington State vs. Utah State (-2.5) and Arizona State vs. Duke (-3.5).
-The Sun Devils won't have quarterback Sam Leavitt (portal/injured) or star receiver Jordan Tyson (opt out)
+Others include Missouri State vs. Arkansas State (-1.5), Arizona State vs. Duke (-3) and Washington State vs. Utah State (-2.5), which is a matchup of future Pac-12 rivals.
+The Sun Devils won't have quarterback Sam Leavitt (portal/injured) or star receiver Jordan Tyson (opt out).

 The largest of the college football bowl spreads comes in the CFP, with Oregon favored by 21.5 points versus James Madison.
 Other games of interest include powerhouse programs facing off, such as Penn State vs. Clemson (-4.5) in the Pinstripe Bowl and Michigan vs. Texas (-7.5) in the Citrus Bowl as the Wolverines will be led by interim Biff Poggi after the firing of Sherrone Moore.